Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 What have you got?

-Well, I wrote some articles and I advocated for this, and I donated money to, I don't know, Harry Brown back in the day, Michael Batteneric and whoever is uh the the latest.
+Well, I wrote some articles and I advocated for this and I donated money to, I don't know, Harry Brown back in the day, Michael Battenerich and whoever is the latest.

 And it's like, okay, what actual reductions in violence has your actions over the past couple of decades caused?

-So uh I hope that I can't remember your original question, but I'm sorry, I don't know too far.
+So I hope that I can't remember your original question, but I'm sorry.

-This beautiful parallel again, because I feel that in the same vein that your um advocacy for peaceful parenting is a very effective and practical way of making change, I find Bitcoin very much the same.
+I've seen this beautiful paralogue again because I feel that in the same vein that your advocacy for peaceful parenting is a very effective and practical way of making change, I find Bitcoin very much the same.

 Like these paths actually work.

-They both uh fall perfectly in line with the non-aggression principle.
+They both fall perfectly in line with the non-aggression principle.

-It's that cognitive dissonance to be if I if I accept that idea or go with it, that that may put me in a spot where I may need to talk to some people about what happened when I was a kid.
+It's that cognitive dissonance to be if I accept that idea or go with it, that may put me in a spot where I may need to talk to some people about what happened when I was a kid.

-I mean, I guess it took Elon Musk uh and his uh team uh to shut down USAID.
+I mean, I guess it took Elon Musk and his team to shut down USAID.

 But if you are constantly shouting your barbarically brave phrases to the wind when no one can hear you and you can't change anything, it's kind of tough to look at you as heroic.